 Skier options would be "Split" with +1, +2, +3 for wide or -1, -2, -3 for narrow.
-The skier shall tell the boat driver at which distance and at what speed to pass the ramp, and the boat shall follow a straight path through the jump course at the specified distance from the right-hand side of the ramp.
+The skier shall tell the boat driver at which distance and at what speed to pass the ramp, and the boat shall follow a straight path through the jump course at the specified distance from the right-hand side of the ramp within the prescribed boat path tolerances.
+The boat path should have minimal deviation toward the jump ramp while the skier is cutting to and through the jump ramp.